solo-io/platform-portal-backstage-plugin-backend/plugins/platform-portal-backstage-plugin-backend/README.md

       milliseconds: 0
 ```

+> &#x26a0;&#xfe0f; For Keycloak users, make sure the OIDC type is set to "confidential" on your client's settings page.
+On newer Keycloak versions, this is done by checking the "Client authentication" and "Service accounts roles" checkboxes.
+Older Keycloak versions have an "Access Type" dropdown that should be set to "Confidential", and a "Service Accounts Enabled" toggle button that must be enabled.

 ## Demo Image

 Solo.io provides a demo Backstage image with the `@solo.io/platform-portal-backstage-plugin-backend` package installed.
 It contains an `app-config.yaml` file which can be configured using Docker environment variables.